Integrate Catalyst SD-WAN Manager with Security Cloud Control

 In the Create label field, enter the desired label and click Connect.

-Labels are applied to the device after it is onboarded to Security Cloud Control.
-Labels allow you to group devices and filter them in the Security Devices page.
+After you onboard the device to Security Cloud Control, the system applies labels.
+You can use these labels to group devices and filter them on the Security Devices page.

 Step 6

-Click Close after verifying the details of the Cisco Catalyst SD-WAN Manager you are onboarding.
+Verify the details on the Catalyst SD-WAN Manager you are onboarding, and then click Close.

-In the Services page, the Catalyst SD-WAN shows the onboarded manager.
+In the Services page, the Catalyst SD-WAN displays the onboarded manager.

-After a successful onboarding, the following information is displayed in the Security Cloud Control:
+After a successful onboarding, these details are displayed in Security Cloud Control:

 • All security objects, security profiles, and NGFW policies.
-The system displays these imported policies in Manage > Policies > WAN Branch Edge.
+The system displays these imported policies in Policies > WAN Branch Edge.

 • Secure Router devices and their running configuration.